 - Understand the vertical market opportunities in candidate countries.
 If you sell software for financial institutions, you’ll need to understand whether similar markets of customers exist in each country, and how big those are.
 Often, vertical market knowledge can help quickly surface to you which countries will be easiest to target.
 Remember, you should go after companies in verticals where you see high average selling price (ASP), high close rates, and shorter sales cycle durations, whenever possible.

 - Determine the top countries of your competitors.
-This is one of the fastest ways to understand if there is a “fit” for your product in certain countries.
+This is one of the fastest ways to understand if there is product-market fit in certain countries.
 Are your competitors in the same category having any success there?
 If you’re not the market leader, look at your competitors and their revenue breakdown by country.
 Which countries do they have a presence in that you don’t?
 If someone has already paved the way with market development, lucky you!
 Developing a new market is hard work, and it’s much easier to follow suit after some other company has already paved the way to figure the local landscape out.
 It’s easier to take market share than to create market share.

 - Look at countries that speak the same language.
-I’m not saying this just because it’s less expensive and easier to target countries that speak the same language.
-I’m saying it because markets that speak the same language usually have other ties as well.
+It’s less expensive and easier to target countries that speak the same language, without needing to worry as much about localization.
+Markets that speak the same language usually have other ties as well.
 They often are trading partners.
 Their economies are often tied together.
 The network effect is faster across markets that speak the same language, because communication between them is easier and faster.
-Don’t make the very common mistake that US companies make by overlooking Canada and the Nordic markets which are highly proficient in English.
+For example, don’t make the very common mistake of overlooking Canada and the Nordic markets which are highly proficient in English.

 - Prioritize markets that are economically similar to your home market.
 There’s a reason why many start-ups from emerging markets grow quickly not only in their home country but in other emerging markets too.
 They simply understand those markets better, and develop better pricing models for them.
 It’s easier for them to “get” the exchange of value right.
 Purchasing power parity is a good indicator of economic similarities.
 Economically similar markets tend to prove better for early international expansion success than markets that don’t share the same type of economy.
 Many people will cite “cultural differences” as something to pay attention to, but I believe economic differences are even more important when it comes to product-market fit.
 After all, most companies don’t change their pricing and packaging for local markets until much later on in their international journeys.

-- Keep the TAM out of the discussion.
+- Discuss TAM as a separate topic.
 It’s amazing how many companies look at total addressable market (TAM) as their top priority metric for expansion, even though it’s really unrelated to product-market fit.
 Resist the temptation to center the discussion around TAM alone.
 Yes, China is a big market, but do you think it’s going to be easy to penetrate if you have limited experience, no local partners, no currency support, no local pricing, and no understanding of local requirements?
 This is why you really need to consider market complexity, which really is just another way of saying “product-market fit.”

 - Look closely at the deals you lose, and why.
 Too often, companies focus on their “success metrics” by country and fail to look at the “lost deals.”
 But the deals you lose are the ones that offer the most valuable lessons about why you are losing them.
 Just because you see a strong close rate in a given country for example, does not mean that it couldn’t be even higher if you simply sought to understand why you’re losing deals.
 Often, companies are surprised when they see in certain markets, their ASP and close rates are higher than in their home market.
 But if you carry this thread through, you’ll see that it’s very likely that you should be winning in some countries more than you are, and you are neglecting to learn simple things that can help you improve your win rate.